 - Flipped classroom methodologies

-- Modular curriculum: Core content is covered in a monthly, modular format so that all content within the block have a consistent theme.
-The curriculum is spread over an 24-month period so that all content repeated twice over the course of one’s residency training.
+- Modular curriculum: Core content is covered in a 4-week, modular format so that all content within the block have a consistent theme.
+The curriculum is spread over an 2-year period so that all content repeated twice over the course of one’s residency training.

 - Variety in speakers: Conferences are primarily faculty-driven, with interspersed resident lectures.
 Additionally, we typically host a monthly Grand Rounds with guest speakers.